kfcabigao1/SWAT-Model_PH/README.md

 ## Modeling Philippine Watersheds: A Practical Guide to Computational Hydrology using the Soil and Water Assessment Tool (SWAT)

-This contains a repository of code used for processing data inputs to be used for the Soil and Water Assessment Tool.
-This is also a supplementary material for the book: "Modeling Philippine Watersheds: A Practical Guide to Computational Hydrology using the Soil and Water Assessment Tool (SWAT)".
+This repository provides a collection of scripts for processing data inputs required by the Soil and Water Assessment Tool (SWAT).
+It serves as supplementary material to the book “Modeling Philippine Watersheds: A Practical Guide to Computational Hydrology Using the Soil and Water Assessment Tool (SWAT)”.